,

 Winter Plant Survival of Fall Rye

-Subscribe to our free E-Newsletter, "RTW This Week"Sign up for our
+Subscribe to our free E-Newsletter, "Agri-News" (formerly RTW This Week)Agri-News

-There is no magical number of live plants that determines whether one should leave a partially winter killed stand for grain production or not, as many production factors have to be considered.
+There is no magical number of live plants that determines whether one should leave a partially winterkilled stand for grain production or not, as many production factors have to be considered.

 Fall rye has a very good tillering ability, which helps compensate for wide variations in plant population densities.
 As a rough rule of thumb, in southern Alberta five to six live plants per square foot and seven to eight in central and northern Alberta are adequate to justify leaving the stand.
 The ideal plant population for both north and south is about 20 to 24 live plants per square foot.
+With the new, hybrid rye varieties, plant populations above the 16 to 18 plants per square foot provided no yield improvement.

 To determine the number of live plants in the spring, wait one or two weeks after growth has begun, and then dig up a few plants and examine them for new root growth from the crown.
 The new roots are pure white and thicker than the roots formed the previous fall.
 If new spring root growth is present, even though the leaves are dead, the plant will recover.
 In some cases, new leaf growth from the crown will be seen but no new root growth.
 A plant in this condition will likely die as soon as it uses up the food reserve stored in the crown.